Why does it take so long for women to be diagnosed with endometriosis?

 What is endometriosis?

-Endometriosis strikes when endometrial tissue, the tissue that lines the uterus, grows outside of the uterus and onto other areas of the body, like the ovaries, fallopian tubes, vagina and cervix, according to the U.S. Office on Women's Health.
+Endometriosis strikes when "tissue similar to the lining of the uterus grows outside of the uterus," and onto other areas of the body, like the ovaries, fallopian tubes, vagina and cervix, according to the U.S. Office on Women's Health.

 The cause of endometriosis is unknown but its symptoms are more well-known: Painful menstrual cramps, chronic lower back and pelvis pain, pain during and after sex, bleeding or spotting between periods and digestive problems like diarrhea, constipation, bloating and nausea.
 These symptoms are most often experienced during menstruation.

 Endometriosis also makes it harder for women to get pregnant.

 Any girl or woman who has menstrual periods is vulnerable to endometriosis.
 It is more commonly diagnosed, however, in women in their 30s and 40s, according to the American College of Obstetricians and Gynecologists (ACOG).

 There is no known cure for endometriosis.
 There are several treatment options, including birth control and other hormonal treatments, and a medication, Orilissa, specifically studied and marketed for the treatment of endometriosis pain.